 A surprisingly common mistake is to add black shapes or use highlighting to 'hide' text in a PDF.
 The original text remains in the file and can be recovered trivially — by copying the page content, extracting text, or simply removing the overlay.

 This has caused serious data breaches in government documents, legal filings, and medical records that were published with this false redaction.
+The fix is proper redaction that permanently deletes the underlying data.

-How to properly redact a PDF online
+How to properly redact a PDF and black out text

 - 1Go to the Redact PDF tool.
+No account required.

 - 2Upload your PDF.
 The document is uploaded securely and processed on our server.

 - 3Enter the text to redact.
 Type the specific words, names, or numbers you want to remove (e.g. 'John Smith, 07700 900123, ACC-4821').
-You can enter multiple terms separated by commas.
+Enter multiple terms separated by commas.

 - 4Click 'Redact PDF'.
-All instances of the specified text are permanently removed and replaced with black bars.
+All instances of the specified text are permanently removed and replaced with solid black bars.

 - 5Download and verify.
 Open the result and confirm the redactions look correct before sharing.